1973–74 UCLA Bruins men's basketball team

-The 1973–74 UCLA Bruins men's basketball team would be Bill Walton's final year with the school.
-During the season, the Bruins' 88 game winning streak would end.
-The defeat was a 71–70 loss to the University of Notre Dame Fighting Irish.
-Coincidentally, the Bruins' previous last loss was to Notre Dame and Austin Carr in 1971 by a score of 89–82.
+The 1973–74 UCLA Bruins men's basketball team was Bill Walton's final year with the school.
+During the season, the Bruins' 88 game winning streak ended in a 71–70 defeat by the University of Notre Dame Fighting Irish.
+Coincidentally, the Bruins' final defeat in 1971 prior to the winning streak was also to Notre Dame, by a score of 89–82.

 In the postseason, UCLA's record streak of seven consecutive national titles was broken.
 Eventual national champion North Carolina State defeated the Bruins 80–77 in double overtime in the Final Four.

 Pre-season

 The team was ranked as the No. 1 team in the nation by both AP and UPI polls.